Sex-positive movement: History

+Calls for tolerance of sexual activity outside the established norms of the Western world have been present since antiquity.
+Commenting on the story of Pyramus and Thisbe, the humanist Giovanni Boccaccio wrote in the 14th century:

+The passion of unbridled activity is the passion of desire, and is almost a plague and common crime among the young; in which - ah! - it must be tolerated with a patient mind, since it is so by the will of nature, that while we are able we voluntarily incline to procreation, lest the human race fall into defect if intercourse is postponed until old age.

-In general use, the term sexual liberation is used to describe a socio-political movement, witnessed from the 1960s into the 1970s.
+A modern phenomenon, the term sexual liberation is used to describe a socio-political movement, witnessed from the 1960s into the 1970s.
 However, the term has been used at least since the late 1920s and is often attributed as being influenced by Freud's writing on sexual liberation and psychosexual issues, as well as Wilhelm Reich, who originally coined the term.

 During the 1960s, a shift in the ways people thought about sexuality began to take place, heralding a period of de-conditioning in some circles away from old world antecedents, and developing new codes of sexual behavior, many of which have since been integrated into the mainstream.

 The 1960s also heralded a new culture of "free love" with millions of young people embracing the hippie ethos and preaching the power of love and the beauty of sex as a natural part of ordinary life.
 Hippies believed that sex and sexuality were natural biological phenomena that should be neither denied nor repressed.
 Changes in attitudes reflected a perception that traditional views on sexuality were both hypocritical and male-chauvinistic.

 Sexual liberalization heralded a new ethos in experimenting with open sex in and outside of marriage, contraception and the pill, public nudity, gay liberation, legalized abortion, interracial marriage, a return to natural childbirth, women's rights, and feminism.

 Historian David Allyn argues that the sexual revolution was a time of "coming-out": about premarital sex, masturbation, erotic fantasies, pornography use, and sexuality.